 ACKNOWLEDGEMENTS AND APPRECIATION

-On behalf of the directors, I would like to thank the management and staff of TungLok for their commitment and hard work.
-My appreciation also goes out to all shareholders, customers and business partners for their support and trust.
+On behalf of the Board, I would like to thank the management and staff for their commitment, dedication and contribution to the Group’s performance.
+My appreciation also goes out to all shareholders, customers and business partners for their loyalty and support.